Justin-Thai/2021-spring-cs160-team-rangers/README.md

 # **Project Rangers**

-This is the repository of team rangers' project
+This is the repository of Team Rangers' project for CS 160

 ## **How to start server**
 ### *Prerequisite installation:*